Princess-org/Princess-org.github.io/source/expressions.rst

 ~~~~~~~~~~~~~

 The if statements in Princess work just like in any other programming language.
-Do note that you do *not* need parenthesis around the condition.
-Do note that
+You do *not* need parenthesis around the condition.
+Howveer,
 every if statement needs to be followed by ``{}``.

 .. code-block:: princess